Parkland shooter trial: Uproar in court as defense rests without warning

 Jurors were not in the courtroom to hear the tense exchange.

+Unlike the prosecution’s case, which drew to a climax with the jury’s tour of the preserved crime scene, the defense case ended without a big reveal, with only 26 of 80 anticipated witnesses called to the stand, and without the testimony of the person closest to the defendant, his brother, Zachary Cruz.

-He faces the death penalty for each of the 17 murders he committed.
-Defense lawyers are introducing testimony about Cruz and his mental health in a bid to convince jurors he was in a lifelong battle for control of his own behavior.
+The defendant the death penalty for each of the 17 murders he committed.
+Defense lawyers sought to convince jurors he was in a lifelong battle for control of his own behavior, and they will challenge likely prosecution efforts to downplay his mental health history.

 A jury’s unanimous vote is required to sentence Cruz to death; otherwise he will be sentenced to life in prison.